Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 What happens to my insurance if I leave my mining job?

-Individual policies: Continue as normal - they're yours regardless of employment.
-However, if you move to a lower-risk occupation, you should notify your insurer and request premium reassessment (you might pay less).
+Individual policies: Continue as normal.
+They're yours regardless of employment.
+If you move to a lower-risk occupation, you should notify your insurer and request premium reassessment (you might pay less).

-Group insurance through employer: Usually terminates 30-90 days after leaving employment.
-This is a significant risk - ensure you have individual cover or new employer group insurance before leaving.
+Group insurance through employer: Usually terminates 30 to 90 days after leaving employment.
+This is a significant risk.
+Ensure you have individual cover or new employer group insurance before leaving.

 Union group insurance: Usually portable between employers as long as you maintain membership.